j-fu/numcxx/README.md

 - Keep the  code reasonably simple and transparent  for beginners in order  to be useful for teaching
-     - Stay away from expression templates
+     - Straightforward implementation of expressio templates
      - Study expressive capabilities of modern C++

 - Efficient, reference counted exchange of array data with other packages without copying